clockobot/clockobot/README.md

 ### Project setup

-1. Clone the project: `git clone ....`
+1. Clone the project: `git clone https://github.com/clockobot/clockobot.git`
 2. Install composer dependencies: `composer install`
 3. Install npm dependencies: `composer install`
 4. Copy .env.example to .env and amend its values accordingly.
 5. Run `php artisan migrate` or if you want some dummy data run `php artisan migrate --seed`
 6. Run `php artisan storage:link`
+7. Run the app using `php artisan serve` or any other tool (we use [Herd](https://herd.laravel.com/))

 ### Mail setup